internaloha/documentation/docs/overview/motivation.md

 **Design, implement, and evaluate a student UI.** The student UI enables students to see the internship profile extracted from their RadGrad data, modify and correct it as necessary, and then request that the engine send them notifications of relevant internships as they become available.
 The student UI should also provide a way for students to give feedback on the quality of the recommendations, which can yield further information about issues with the parsing process.

-**Design and implement an evaluation of the overall effectiveness of the system.** We will investigate two primary research questions in this project: (1) Does InternBit improve the ability of students to find internships of interest?
+**Design and implement an evaluation of the overall effectiveness of the system.** We will investigate two primary research questions in this project: (1) Does InternAloha improve the ability of students to find internships of interest?
 We can test this hypothesis via an experiment where students first look for internships unaided by the system, then use the system to see if they uncover additional internships.
 The occurrence of either false positives or false negatives can provide insight into the capability of the system.
-(2) Does InternBit change the behavior of students with respect to their degree experience?
+(2) Does InternAloha change the behavior of students with respect to their degree experience?
 This is the more fundamental goal: by decreasing the ``friction'' for finding internships of interest, do students learn about requirements earlier in their degree program, and plan to acquire the necessary skills as part of their degree experience?